 Samadhi combines the words ‘sama’ meaning even or equal, and ‘dhi’ meaning the intellect, or to see.
 It is the state of intellectual equilibrium, where you can effectively and efficiently use the mind, but you are no longer attached to the outcome of the thoughts.

-You stop needing to symbolise and rationalise the things around you, making up stories so that the universe fits into your personal story.
+You stop needing to symbolize and rationalize the things around you, making up stories so that the universe fits into your personal story.
 You can see things as they are clearly and without bias.
 This allows you to act efficiently when necessary or not act when not required.
 The mind becomes a tool to be used by the self rather than the controller and manipulator of your existence.

-HOW TO APPLY: In terms of our practice, Savikalpa Samadhi (a non permanent state of Samadhi) is reached when we enter into savasana (corpse posture) at the end.
-Again this will not come for beginners, and is only possible if preceded by proper Dhyana (meditation).
+How to apply: In terms of our practice, Savikalpa Samadhi (a non-permanent state of Samadhi) is reached when we enter into savasana (corpse posture) at the end.
+Again this will not come for beginners and is only possible if preceded by proper Dhyana (meditation).
 This is the time for you to feel the bliss of the practice, and enter into the day with complete clarity.

 There are different types of Samadhi, describing different states of detachment.
 Savikalpa Samadhi – where the intellect is being used, but the ego is detached, it is linked to feeling the bliss state.
 Nirvikalpa Samadhi – is without conceptualisation or form, it has gone beyond any sensations of pleasant and unpleasant.
 Maha Samadhi- when someone consciously chooses to leave the body in full awareness.